Monday Night War: 1999–2001: WCW's decline

-As 1999 began, both shows were consistently getting 5.0 or higher Nielsen ratings and over ten million people tuned in to watch Raw Is War and Nitro every week.
-Wrestling gained newfound popularity, as wrestlers made the mainstream media, appearing on magazine covers like Entertainment Weekly and TV Guide, and appearing in commercials.
+As 1999 began, both shows consistently received Nielsen ratings of 5.0 or higher, and over 10,000,000 people tuned in to watch "Raw Is War" and "Nitro" every week.
+Wrestling gained newfound popularity as wrestlers made their way into mainstream media, appearing on magazine covers like Entertainment Weekly and TV Guide, and starring in commercials.
 By November 1998, however, the momentum would be in the WWF's favor for the remainder of the war.
 On January 4, 1999, Nitro broadcast live once again from the Georgia Dome.
 In the second of three hours, Eric Bischoff, who had learned of the results of the taped Raw Is War that was set to air that night, ordered commentator Tony Schiavone to make the following statement:

 Although the WWF had acknowledged the title change on their website six days previously, ratings indicated that, immediately after Schiavone's comments, 600,000 people switched channels from Nitro on TNT to Raw Is War on USA Network to see Mankind win the WWF Championship with the help of Stone Cold Steve Austin.
-After Mankind won the title, many fans then switched back to Nitro (which still had five minutes of airtime left), suggesting that WCW had a show that the fans wanted to see and might have emerged the victor that night had they not given away the Raw Is War results.
+After Mankind won the title, many fans then switched back to "Nitro" (which still had five minutes of airtime left), suggesting that WCW had a show the fans wanted to see and might have emerged the victor that night had they not revealed the "Raw Is War" results.
 The final ratings for the night were 5.7 for Raw Is War and 5.0 for Nitro.
-During the year following the incident, many WWF fans brought signs to the shows saying "Mick Foley put my butt in this seat".
+During the year following the incident, many WWF fans brought signs to the shows, saying, "Mick Foley put my butt in this seat."